a2council/a2council.vote/content/post/council-meeting-2022-11-10/index.md

 projects: []
 ---

 Today's [agenda](http://a2gov.legistar.com/MeetingDetail.aspx?ID=914283&GUID=FDDA6717-4EF1-4953-A0C9-8F19C77B2D4A&Options=info|&Search=) is fairly long.
+It's also the last meeting with outgoing CMs Hayner, Griswold, Grand, Nelson, and Ramlawi.

-* There is a [substitute resolution](https://a2gov.legistar.com/View.ashx?M=F&ID=11442199&GUID=54A81B48-F282-4EED-BB33-CD9B9CCEF38D) for [CA-3](http://a2gov.legistar.com/LegislationDetail.aspx?ID=5898937&GUID=6A2588A9-AFBC-4D2B-8F8D-BEB7A66B0FFA&Options=&Search=) in an attempt to fix some issues identified with the South 7th reconstruction.
+* There is a [substitute resolution](https://a2gov.legistar.com/View.ashx?M=F&ID=11442199&GUID=54A81B48-F282-4EED-BB33-CD9B9CCEF38D) for [CA-3](http://a2gov.legistar.com/LegislationDetail.aspx?ID=5898937&GUID=6A2588A9-AFBC-4D2B-8F8D-BEB7A66B0FFA&Options=&Search=) in an attempt to fix some issues identified with the South 7th road reconstruction and reconfiguration.
-* There is a public hearing and vote on [TC-1 for the W. Stadium corridor](http://a2gov.legistar.com/LegislationDetail.aspx?ID=5848468&GUID=2C93A7BD-8254-47C4-B6DA-8F34B104B038&Options=&Search=)
+* There is a public hearing and vote on [TC-1 for the W. Stadium corridor](http://a2gov.legistar.com/LegislationDetail.aspx?ID=5848468&GUID=2C93A7BD-8254-47C4-B6DA-8F34B104B038&Options=&Search=).
 * There are proposed [rule changes](http://a2gov.legistar.com/LegislationDetail.aspx?ID=5900759&GUID=3CD03E59-E8DD-4E23-8236-6F27C20B610F&Options=&Search=) to public comment which should allow more comment at the beginning of meetings, and not require people to call in first thing in the morning to get on the agenda.
-It also eliminates the ability to speak at council if you haven't signed up in advance.
+It allows for an unlimited number of people to speak, but eliminates the ability to speak at council if you haven't signed up in advance by 5pm on the day of a meeting.

 {{< voting_chart path="chart.csv" header="true" caption="Voting Chart" >}}